-In addition to his experience involving the CAA, Mr. Shekhar frequently assists clients involving water quality permitting and enforcement issues under the Clean Water Act, health and safety issues, environmental due diligence, and various intellectual property matters.
+In addition to his experience involving the CAA, Mr. Shekhar frequently counsels clients in the areas of radiological safety, water quality permitting and enforcement under the Clean Water Act, health and safety, remediation, and environmental due diligence.

 Mr. Shekhar graduated cum laude from the University of Wisconsin Law School in 2013, also attending the University of Michigan Law School during his course of study.
 During law school, he served as a summer law clerk to Justice Ann Walsh Bradley of the Wisconsin Supreme Court, and as a research assistant to Professor Linda S. Greene of the University of Wisconsin Law School.
 Mr. Shekhar also worked with the Great Lakes Environmental Law Center in conjunction with the Wayne State University Transnational Environmental Law Clinic where he assisted community groups during planning phases of various large-scale construction projects in Detroit.

 Mr. Shekhar earned his M.S. in Biomedical Engineering in 2013 from Wayne State University, where he also previously received his Bachelor’s degree in 2007.